SathyaBhat/sathyasays.com/content/posts/2008-09-21-my-first-ubiquity-command-lincr-it.md

 By now, you must've heard of Ubiquity.
 If not, well read on!

 <link rel="commands" href="https://sathyasays.com/wp-content/lincr.js" name="Lincr It!" />
 Ubiquity is an add-on to Mozilla's extremely popular Firefox browser.
-Ubiquity allows you to do things &#8211; say search for something, get the latest weather updates,  book reviews, so on and so forth, just by typing the commands into the Ubiquity input box &#8211; rather than by going over to address bar, typing the URL for each individual site, etc. Now most people fear by the word &#8211; &#8220;commands&#8221; &#8211; OHHH! will it be cryptic, confusing?
+Ubiquity allows you to do things &#8211; say search for something, get the latest weather updates,  book reviews, so on and so forth, just by typing the commands into the Ubiquity input box &#8211; rather than by going over to address bar, typing the URL for each individual site, etc. Now most people fear by the word &#8211; "commands" &#8211; OHHH! will it be cryptic, confusing?
 Well, NO!
 Rather than me explaining, just have a look at video above